choptastic/sigma_form/README.md

 + `DropdownOptions` is a list of options which are acceptable as the `options` attribute of the [#dropdown](http://nitrogenproject.com/doc/elements/dropdown.html)

+**Note:** If any item in the `fields` attribute does not match one of the above formats, the value is passed through anyway.
+This allows you to include more elaborate controls or breaks that include just text, or anything in between.

 **Note** `sigma_form` does not do any postbacks, buttons, or validations.
 That is up to you.